Katzenwerfer/Youtube-dl_QAI/README.md

 #
-# I'm trying to move the script to PowerShell
+# Note: I'm trying to move the script to PowerShell
 #

-# Youtube-dl_batch
+# Youtube-dl_PS
 This is a PowerShell script that works as some sort of GUI for Youtube-dl

 The Batchfile version is on the second branch